nickcorin/longtube/README.md

 4. Click "Load Temporary Add-on".
 5. Navigate to `build/firefox/` and select the `manifest.json` file.

 **Note:** This was primarily build for Chrome, but it does work on Gecko browsers.
-However, extensions loaded this way are temporary and will be removed when the browser restarts.
+Unfortunately extensions loaded this way are temporary and will be removed when the browser restarts.
 This is a limitation imposed by Firefox until the extension is signed by Mozilla.

 ## 🧘 Philosophy

 I semi vibe-coded this for myself because I was sick of having YouTube force Shorts down my throat.
-It actually works really well, and I thought it might help others too.
+It actually works really well, so I thought it might help others too.

 Feel free to use it, share it, contribute, or do anything else with it.